kburchfiel/pfn/docs/_sources/Online_Visualizations/Simple_App_Without_Login/readme.md

 `Service [simpleappwithoutlogin] revision [simpleappwithoutlogin-00012-55f] has been deployed and is serving 100 percent of traffic.
 Service URL: https://simpleappwithoutlogin-470317599391.us-central1.run.app`

 To confirm that your page is operating correctly, visit its service URL (e.g. https://simpleappwithoutlogin-470317599391.us-central1.run.app/ for this app).
-Ideally, you'll see the same screen that you would when deploying the app locally.
+Ideally, you'll see the same content that you would when deploying the app locally.

 If you instead see a black screen with 'Service Unavailable' at the top left corner, don't panic!
 (I got this screen many, many times when learning how to upload Dash apps to the cloud.)
-This message simply means that something about your deployment that is not quite correct.
-Perhaps you forgot to include a library within requirements.txt that your script uses, for instance.
+This message simply means that something about your deployment is not quite correct.
+Perhaps you forgot to include a library within 'requirements.txt' that your script uses, for instance.
 Make sure to check your logs (available at https://console.cloud.google.com/logs/) for clues as to what might be going wrong with your script.

-(For example, seeing "ModuleNotFoundError: No module named 'pandas'" within my log after one failed deployment made me realize that I had forgotten to add pandas to my requirements.txt file.)
+(For example, seeing "ModuleNotFoundError: No module named 'pandas'" within my log after one failed deployment made me realize that I had forgotten to add pandas to my 'requirements.txt' file.)

 If you receive a message like "service account 13371337-compute@developer.gserviceaccount.com does not have access to the bucket," try entering `gcloud auth login` and redoing the login procedure (as suggested by StackOverflow user Lee here: https://stackoverflow.com/a/70377891/13097194 ).